Rikiricks/Rikiricks/README.md

 ## Hola there, I'm Rushik 👋

-💻 I'm proficient in __ReactJs, NextJs, Angular along with NodeJs and .Net.__
+💻 I'm proficient in __.Net, ReactJs, NextJs, Angular along with hands on of Azure and AWS.__

 🔭 I’m currently working on __Full Stack App__

-🌱 I’m currently learning __Next.js, Nodejs, MongoDB.__
+🌱 I’m currently learning __Architecturing the microservices with scalable design pattern__

-💞️ I’m looking to collaborate on __Next.js, React.js, Node.js, Express.js.__